enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 This clear separation ensures a well-defined and secure API, where external clients only interact with the necessary data.
 The models frequently incorporate Enums for fields with predefined choices, promoting consistency and making these types explicit within the API documentation and frontend.

-The backend service manages the following core business entities, each represented by a set of these Pydantic models:
+The backend service manages the following core business entities, each represented by a set of Pydantic models:

-**Users**: This model defines user accounts within the system, which are central to its security and operational integrity.
-User accounts are differentiated by specific roles that control their access and permissions across the application, ensuring that only authorized actions are performed.
-These roles are fundamental for authenticating users and enforcing granular access control.
-Furthermore, every creation or update of an entity within the system automatically logs the initiating user, ensuring full traceability and accountability.
-The defined roles within the system are:

-- **Researcher**: Has read-only access to all data and can only modify their own password.
-- **Technician**: Possesses write access to system elements such as nodes and sensors, and can manage associated metadata.
-They also have password modification capabilities.
-- **Administrator**: Holds full access, including the ability to manage user accounts, create new users, and oversee all system configurations.
+* **Users**: Define user accounts with differentiated roles (Researcher, Technician, Administrator) to control access permissions and ensure traceability.

-**Projects**: Serve as logical containers for grouping related sensor nodes, typically representing field studies, deployment sites, or research initiatives.
-They also store metadata like links to documentation.
+* **Projects**: Logical containers for grouping related sensor nodes, typically representing field studies and storing metadata.

-**Commercial Sensors**: Represent standardized, reusable definitions of real-world sensor types.
-These are primarily for documentation, detailing characteristics like measurement ranges, units, and links to datasheets, thereby ensuring consistent sensor descriptions across the system.
+* **Commercial Sensors**: Standardized definitions of real-world sensor types for documenting measurement ranges, units, and datasheets.

-**Node Templates**: Act as blueprints for configuring sensor nodes and their firmware.
-They define the microcontroller platform, GitLab repository URLs, and customizable `Configurables` (parameter placeholders like `SENDING_INTERVAL`).
-Crucially, they also specify the `Node Template Field` system, which formally outlines the data points a sensor is expected to measure, including name, Protobuf-compatible data type, and unit.
+* **Node Templates**: Blueprints for configuring sensor nodes and their firmware, including `Configurables` and formally defined data points (`Node Template Field`).

-**Sensor Nodes**: Represent the actual IoT devices deployed in the field.
-Each node is instantiated from a `Sensor Template` and stores deployment-specific metadata such as GPS coordinates and firmware versions.
-Upon creation, the backend automatically provisions a corresponding device on The Things Network (TTN).
-Nodes manage both user-defined Configurables (set per node) and system-injected Configurables (for LoRa/TTN credentials).
-They also display the latest sensor readings and provide access to firmware programming tools.
+* **Sensor Nodes**: Represent actual deployed IoT devices, instantiated from a `Node Template`, storing deployment-specific metadata and displaying the latest sensor readings.

+For a detailed description of these entities, please refer to the [Core Features](#core-features) chapter.

 ## Routers